navcoin/navcoin-org/content/community-fund/index.en.md

 <section class="cf-hero">
     <div class="grid-container">
         <div class="text-container">
-            <h1 style="font-weight: 600;">Community Fund</h1>
+            <h1 style="font-weight: 600; margin-bottom:35px;">Community Fund</h1>
             <p>NavCoin is built by the community, for the community - it’s an open-source project that ran no premine or ICO.
-NavCoin’s Community Fund enables anyone to get paid by the network for their contributions to the NavCoin ecosystem.
-Projects are funded and approved by the decentralized network with no central authority.
-This ensures NavCoin’s direction remains firmly in the best interest of the network and is autonomously determined by the community.</p>
+NavCoin’s Community Fund enables anyone to get paid by the network for their contributions to the NavCoin ecosystem. </p>
         </div>
         <img src="/images/community-fund/cfu-hero.png" alt="Hero image">
     </div>